SachaG/10YearsOfMeteor/src/pages/index.md

 And what's more, even if you've never used Meteor I'm willing to bet you've used software that was influenced by it, one way or another.
 So read on to learn more about Meteor's early rise, why it may have burned too bright, and the lasting impact it had on modern JavaScript development.

+*Before we move on: this essay is a reflection of my own personal experiences with Meteor and its community, and is not meant to be an exhaustive or impartial history of the project.*

 ## 2012

 Take yourself back to 2012.
 It's the aftermath of the financial crisis, but Barack Obama is president of the U.S. and assuring the world that there's hope.
 "Call Me Maybe" is topping the charts.
 And tech founders are to be admired (or at the most [made fun of](<https://en.wikipedia.org/wiki/Silicon_Valley_(TV_series)>)), not yet feared for their over-sized power.